Dynamics365/dynamics365.github.io/2020-04-06-getting-onebox-vhd-dynamics-365-finance-and-operations-virtual-machine/index.md

   * Restart SQL service

-* Open Reporting Services Configuration Manager for SQL Server 2016, then Select Database, select Change Database, and use the new server name.
+  * Open Reporting Services Configuration Manager for SQL Server 2016, then **Select Database**, select **Change Database**, and use the new server name.

   * Update the Azure Storage Emulator

   * From the Start menu, open Microsoft Azure Storage Emulator - v4.0, and run the following commands.